soxoj/counter-osint-guide-en/pages/breach-detection.md

-# Determining the source of a leak
+# Determining the source of the leak

-## Finding information about yourself in Leaked Data
+## Finding yourself in leaks

-Many sites allow you to search for yourself in leaked information and databases by phone, mail, or even your full name.
-Use them with caution because, behind any online search, there may be an additional goal in data enrichment.
-For example, **Collecting an IP address**, linking multiple searches for the same person to **collect information about their surroundings**.
+There are many sites that allow you to find yourself by phone, mail, or even full name yourself in information leaks and merged databases.
+They should be used with caution, because any online search may have an additional purpose in enriching data.
+For example, **collecting an IP address**, linking several searches of one person to **collect information about his environment**.

-Therefore, the preferred option is always to *search the leak files yourself*.
+Therefore, the preferred option is always *independent search in leak files*.

-But this can be difficult: you must find and download the leak's file (or many files if you need an exhaustive search), understand its structure, and perform an effective search.
+But it can be difficult: you need to find a file (or a lot of files if you need an exhaustive search), understand its structure, perform an effective search.

-If you chose an easier way, then I recommend using these resources in descending order of risk:
+If you went the simpler way, then I recommend using such resources in descending order of risks:

-#### Commonly known secure sites
+#### Well-known safe sites

-The best-known: [Have I Been Pwned](https://haveibeenpwned.com/), it's maintained by a renowned security company and providing assurances of privacy.
+The most famous: [Have I Been Pwned](https://haveibeenpwned.com/), supported by a well-known security guard and giving guarantees of privacy.

 Other:
 - https://monitor.firefox.com/

 #### Commercial alternatives

-Often they give conditional free access, you can find different sites by keywords check, leak:
+They often give shareware access, you can find different sites by the keywords check, leak:

 - https://leakcheck.io/
 - https://checkleaked.cc/

-#### Telegram bots
+#### Bots in Telegram

-- https://t.me/PhoneLeaks_bot - search only for leaks sources
+- https://t.me/PhoneLeaks_bot - search for sources of leakage

-Most bots do not indicate the source from which the information was obtained.
+Most bots do not indicate the source from which the information is obtained.
 List of some resources:
 [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1XerMPGwaDz1FG1gBumBp6jzOgSqhWcQWgZmhxoT60WA/edit#gid=0).